 - Pelvic and Maternal Health Physiotherapy Team – Outpatients, Gynaecology and Maternity Inpatient wards

 - Paediatrics - Community and Children’s Ward

 The Trust also has other stand-alone specialist services managed by different departments but still holding strong links with our OT/PT Department; these are

 Inpatient Wards – patients will be referred by the Medical, Nursing Teams, or other Healthcare Professionals involved in the patients care during their stay in hospital.

-    Women and Men’s Health Physiotherapy– via GP, Consultant, Midwives, or other Specialist Nurses working in the Maternity/Urology/ Gynaecology field.
+Pelvic and Maternal Health Physiotherapy Team – via GP, Consultant, Midwives, or other Specialist Nurses working in the Maternity/Urology/ Gynaecology field.

 Paediatrics – via GP, Consultants, other healthcare/ Social Care professionals involved in a child’s care.